 Blink [see a new perspective]

-There is no weakness is forgiveness.
+.
 More often than not, it is the strong who are able to forgive and the weak choose to remain resentful.
 In regards whether or not America can forgive Lance and Manti, I think the answer should be and has to be “yes.”
 While the truth of the matter is that Lance and Manti both got caught in lies, there is another truth present: I am a liar, too.

 Don’t get me wrong, I try to be honest.
 Honesty and trust are two things that I not only value in others, but also in myself.
 But there are times when I have been caught in a half-truth (which is just another way to say “lie”) which I explain away saying “Oh, that was just a little white lie.”